lalongooo/selenium-fb-group-poster/README.md

 Configure the script and enjoy!
 ----------

-There is a `main` method in the script, you need to edit and provide your Facebook user and password, the message you want to post and whether you want to attache an image, along within its path:
+There is a `main` method in the script, you need to edit and provide your Facebook user and password, the message you want to post, whether you want to attache an image, along within its path and the links of the Facebook Groups you are member of:
 ``` shell
  def main():